 We note that the goal of all types of pseudorandom generators is to allow the generation of "sufficiently random" sequences based on much shorter random seeds.
-Thus, pseudorandom generators offer significant saving in the randomness complexity of various applications (and in some cases eliminating randomness altogether).
+Thus, pseudorandom generators offer significant savings in the randomness complexity of various applications (and in some cases eliminating randomness altogether).
 Saving on randomness is valuable because many applications are severely limited in their ability to generate or obtain truly random bits.
 Furthermore, typically, generating truly random bits is significantly more expensive than standard computation steps.
 Thus, randomness is a computational resource that should be considered on top of time complexity (analogously to the consideration of space complexity).

-1.2 Organization
+1.2 Organization of the Primer

 We start by presenting some standard conventions (see Section 1.3).
 Next, in Section 1.4, we present the general paradigm underlying the various notions of pseudorandom generators.
 The archetypical case of general-purpose pseudorandom generators is presented in Chapter 2.
-We then turn to alternative notions of pseudorandom generators: generators that suffice for the derandomization of complexity classes such as $\mathcal{BPP}$ are discussed in Chapter 3; pseudorandom generators in the domain of space-bounded computations are discussed in Chapter 4; and special-purpose generators are discussed in Chapter 5.
+We then turn to alternative notions of pseudorandom generators: generators that suffice for the derandomization of complexity classes such as \mathcal{BPP} are discussed in Chapter 3; pseudorandom generators in the domain of space-bounded computations are discussed in Chapter 4; and several notions of special-purpose generators are discussed in Chapter 5.

 The text is organized to facilitate the possibility of focusing on the notion of general-purpose pseudorandom generators (presented in Chapter 2).
-This notion is most relevant to computer science at large.
+This notion is most relevant to computer science at large, and consequently it is most relevant to other sciences.
 Furthermore, the technical details presented in Chapter 2 are relatively simpler than those presented in Chapters 3 and 4.